-This unique, female variety bears good crops of orange-yellow fruit with a sweet and spicy flavor, somewhat like a mild chili pepper.
+(233-13 cv.)
+This unique variety bears good crops of orange-yellow fruit with sweet and spicy flavor, somewhat like a mild chili

 Pavel ™ Male

-A beautiful ornamental vine, this male selection features large, fragrant white flowers and silvery-white foliage.
-A good pollinator for Hot Pepper™ and Vera's Pride™, Pavel™ does not bear fruit.
+(SV Male cv.)
+A beautiful ornamental, Pavel™ features large, fragrant white flowers and silvery-white foliage.
+It is a good pollinator for our female varieties of Silver Vine Kiwi and does not bear fruit.

-This very attractive female selection bears large, sweet and tasty, light orange fruit.
-Vera’s Pride also features large, white, fragrant flowers and very attractive, white frosted foliage.
+(220 cv.)
+This attractive selection bears large, sweet and tasty, light orange fruit.